AxaFrance/oidc-client/FAQ.md

 Third party cookies are blocked by default on Safari.
 They will be on all browsers very soon.
-Today, silent sigin work on safari only if OIDC provider is on the same domain than client application.
+Today, silent signing work on safari only if OIDC provider is on the same domain than client application.
 Third party cookies are blocked.
 They will be on all browsers very soon.

+The only way to be sure to have silent signing working on all browsers, you need to have your OIDC provider on the same domain than your client application.

 Example of domain that work:
 - https://oidc-provider.axa.fr